thingsboard/thingsboard.github.io/_includes/docs/pe/solution-templates/scada-drilling-system.md

 {% include images-gallery.html imageCollection="launch-modbus-pool-emulator-1" %}

 \- **Step 3**: Launch the IoT Gateway.

-ThingsBoard will automatically generate a yml file with the required settings.
-All you need to do is copy and save this configuration as a **docker-compose.yml** file in a convenient location on your computer for storage and execution.
+ThingsBoard will automatically generate the required configuration.
+Simply copy and save it as a **docker-compose.yml** file in a suitable folder on your computer for easy access and use.

 {% include images-gallery.html imageCollection="docker-compose-yml" %}

-Here&#39;s an example of the configuration:
+Below is a sample configuration for the ThingsBoard IoT Gateway service:

 ```text
 services: